ryan-k-miller/ryan-k-miller.github.io/index.md

 ### Expeditors International
 _Business Intelligence Developer_
 - June 2019- Present
-- Built data pipelines using Python and scheduled them using Airflow and Windows Task Scheduler
+- Designs and implements reliable, documented, and tested ETL pipelines using Python and Apache Airflow
-- Automated over 200 hours of work a month using Python, Pascal, SQL, and Excel’s Power Query and VBA
+- Automated over 1,000 hours of work/month through data-entry scripts, data pipelines, and Excel workflows
+- Implemented a SQL Query Generator tool using Python that reduces the time to write SQL queries by 70-100%
 - Summarized and presented quantitative data with Power BI dashboards to facilitate data-driven decision making
 - Developed and optimized SQL queries to enable the operations departments to make data-driven decisions
-- Implemented a SQL Query Generator tool using Python that reduces the time to write SQL queries by 70-100%

 ### SWC Technology Partners